Enterprise-CMCS/managed-care-review/docs/Configuration.md

 -   REACT_APP_COGNITO_USER_POOL_CLIENT_ID
 -   REACT_APP_COGNITO_USER_POOL_CLIENT_DOMAIN

 These four env vars configure cognito auth from the browser.
-They are ignored if `REACT_APP_LOCAL_LOGIN` is set to `true` and thus are only set in deployed environments.
+They are ignored if `REACT_APP_AUTH_MODE` is set to `LOCAL` and thus are only set in deployed environments.

 ### `APPLICATION_ENDPOINT`